The Ideal City of the Renaissance – the città ideale – is a singularity in architectural space: a city of Total Architecture.

 Architecture is nothing more than taking control of this universal mutability; it starts, not with thinking – thinking is a corrective to work already under way, a largely retrospective activity – but with some deliberative action: a walk taken, an object moved, a sketch made.

 In Norbiton: Ideal City we have no built environment, no stone palaces or steel skyscraper.
-What we do have is an immense and variegated and articulated inside – one upon which we operate deliberately.
-We have, in short, if not architecture, then architectural practice.
+What we do have is an immense and variegated and articulated interior – one upon which we operate deliberately.